Glutaric aciduria type 1

 Glutaric acidemia type 1 (GA1) is an inherited disorder in which the body is unable to completely break down the amino acids lysine, hydroxylysine and tryptophan.
 Excessive levels of their intermediate breakdown products (glutaric acid, glutaryl-CoA, 3-hydroxyglutaric acid, glutaconic acid) can accumulate and cause damage to the brain (and also other organs), but particularly the basal ganglia, which are regions that help regulate movement.
 GA1 causes secondary carnitine deficiency, as glutaric acid, like other organic acids, is detoxified by carnitine.
-Mental retardation may occur.
+Intellectual disability may occur.

 GA1 is an autosomal recessive disorder caused by deficiency of the enzyme glutaryl-CoA dehydrogenase (GCDH), encoded by the GCDH gene.

 Signs and symptoms

+T2-weighted images (Fig.a) and DWI (Fig.b) showed increased signal and restricted diffusion of bilateral caudate nuclei and putamen.
+In Fig.c T2-weighted images demonstrated enlargement of the Sylvian fissures caused by hypoplasia of the temporal opercula.

 The severity of glutaric acidemia type 1 varies widely; some individuals are only mildly affected, while others suffer severe problems.
 GA1 can be defined as two clinical entities: GA-1 diagnosed at birth or pre-birth and managed through dietary restrictions, and GA-1 diagnosed after an encephalopathic crisis.
 A crisis may occur under both headings, but the care of individuals diagnosed before a crisis can be managed to avoid most or all injury.